seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 You have drawn oaths from him not to stay.
 You, sir,
 Charge him too coldly.
 Tell him, you are sure
 All in Bohemia's well; this satisfaction
-The by-gone day proclaim'd: say this to him,
+The bygone day proclaim'd: say this to him,
 He's beat from his best ward. /

 **LEONTES**